 |Feb 2014||Philippines||45 managers from human resources department of 9 countries in Asia and others||

 A human rights workshop held in Japan in FY2018

 The Standards of Conduct for Toshiba Group, a code of conduct for executives and employees, prohibits discriminatory behavior related to race, religion, gender, nationality, disability, age, and sexual orientation as well as violence, sexual harassment, and abuse of power (workplace bullying and other forms of harassment).

 In accordance with this policy, our employment regulations and collective agreements also prohibit sexual harassment and abuse of power and stipulate disciplinary action for anyone involved in wrongdoing.

 We also provide consulting services, training for newly promoted employees, and human rights training courses at each workplace on a regular basis.

-In FY2017, to improve the skills of consulting service staff, we provided training regarding abuse of power, sexual harassment and maternity harassment.
+In FY2018, to improve the skills of consulting service staff, we provided training regarding abuse of power, sexual harassment, and LGBT-related case studies.

 Toshiba Group receives internal reports and consultations concerning human rights through points of contact for employees and client companies.

 Toshiba has established the "Toshiba Hotline" as a whistleblower system for risks that may lead to violations of laws and regulations, social norms, corporate ethics, the Standards of Conduct for Toshiba Group, and internal regulations.
 Under this system, employees can seek advice on individual concerns or concerns in the workplace such as workplace culture, interpersonal relationships, treatment, and harassment by telephone or email, and do so anonymously if they so desire.
 Personal information such as department, name and contact details will not be disclosed elsewhere without the consent of the whistleblower or person seeking advice.
 In addition, internal regulations stipulate that whistleblowers and people seeking advice shall not be subject to unfair treatment.